UNC-Libraries/jitterbug/README.md

 * [npm](https://www.npmjs.com/) (developed using 2.15.1)
 * [Solr 6.0](http://archive.apache.org/dist/lucene/solr/6.0.0/) (developed using 6.0)
 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (for Solr)

-If you are not a member of the Jitterbug LDAP group, submit a ticket and request access.
-You must be a member of the group in order to log into Jitterbug.

 ### Local Installation Steps
 1. Create an empty MySQL database locally.